JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ### Secrets

-The secrets for AWS and Google Cloud are are managed in the Pulumi cloud
+The secrets for the Pulumi CLoud, AWS and Google Cloud are are managed in the Github Actions